siriS88/udacity-cloud-developer/README.md

 `kubectl port-forward service/reverseproxy 8080:8080`

 Step 10: You should now be able to access the fronend at http://localhost:8100 which has access to feed and user services via the reverse proxy

+# Rolling upgrade to a new version

+Step 1: If you have new image to be deployed for a service, tag the image as `<image name>:v2 ` and update the appropriate deployment.yaml file with this image name

+Step 2: Re deploy
+`kubectl apply -f <deployment name>.yaml`

+`kubectl get rs` to see the old and the new replica sets.
+The old replica set is scaled down but remains just in case you want to roll back to the previous version

+`kubectl get pod` will show you that the pods for the deployment are restarted with the rolling upgrade

+# CI/CD

+Travis CI is integrated with github and is used for continuous integration and deployment.
+Whenever a new commit is pushed, new images of feed, user, reverseproxy and front are created and they are deployed in a containerized app using docker-compose by creating a container for each image.
+This setup is defined in `cloud-developer/course-03/exercises/udacity-c3-deployment/docker/docker-compose-build.yaml`

+Continouous deployment to kubernetes cluster is not enabled yet.

+# CloudWatch Monitoring

+The AWS CloudWatch EC2 dashboard seems to provide details of CPU utilization and Network details.
+If there was something else expected for this part, please provide a link to the setup of what's needed.